NotePlan/plugins/m1well.Expenses/README.md

 }
 ```

 ## Hints
 * for the sake of simplicity you can't change written lines or add older entries
   * for that you have to add/change/remove the lines manually
 * For reasons of space the shortcuts have to be in the format `cluster;text`
 * To avoid problems with separator over different countries, only use integer values please
   (e.g. instead of '9.99' use '10') - the plugin does a `Math.round()` anyways
 * Avoid empty lines in the Note, the plugin does not recognize them

 ## Commands
-You can enter a command in every note just by hitting the `/`
+Using the NotePlan Plugin Shortcut `/`

 ### ->> exptra <<-
 Provides multiple possibilities to track your expenses